ymlai87416/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

-I have try to place dropout layers to the proposed model, but it turned out that it reduces the ability for the car to turn around sharp corners. so I have set the dropout ratio to 0 (model.py lines 111).
+I have tried to place dropout layers to the proposed model, but it turned out that it reduces the ability for the car to turn around sharp corners. so I have set the dropout ratio to 0 (model.py lines 111).

-The model was trained and validated on same dataset and split in the ratio of 8:2 to ensure that the model was not overfitting (code line 141).
+The model was trained and validated on the same dataset and split in the ratio of 8:2 to ensure that the model was not overfitting (code line 141).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 To avoid overfitting, the car is to drive the track in another direction, and the model could stay on the track in this setting.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 140).
+The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 140).

 #### 4. Appropriate training data